May 2024

 Jenn Oliva

-Presented with a Trustees’ Teaching Award from Maurer on March 22nd in recognition of exceptional teaching and is awarded during her first year of teaching during the academic year.
+Presented with a Trustees’ Teaching Award from Maurer on March 22nd in recognition of exceptional teaching and was awarded during her first year of teaching during the academic year.

 Trustee's Teaching Awardees (l to r) Knebel, Fuentes-Rohwer, Oliva, and Freitag with Dean Ochoa.